 The Osler Library maintains a list of selected Osleriana websites with significant material by or about Sir William Osler.
 Below is a selection of these.

-- American Osler Society The American Osler Society has been founded for the purpose of bringing together members of the medical and allied professions who are, by their common inspiration, dedicated to memorialize and perpetuate the just and charitable life, the intellectual resourcefulness, and the ethical example of William Osler (1849-1919).
+- American Osler Society A group of physicians, medical historians, and members of related professions united by the common inspiration to memorialize and perpetuate the just and charitable life, the intellectual resourcefulness, and the ethical example of William Osler (1849-1919).

 - Ask Osleriana A searchable database of Osler essays, such as the collection "Aequanimitas and Other Essays" and Harvey Cushing's biography "The Life of Sir William Osler" (1925).
 There are also abstracts of papers given at some of the annual meetings of the American Osler Society.